taquiles/nuagesdr/README.md

 ![ERD](https://github.com/taquiles/nuagesdr/blob/master/docs/ERD-NuagesDR.png)

-# Startup the Application

-## Requisits
+# Requisits and Configuration

-  * To run this showcase verify if the following version are installed:
+  1. To run this showcase, and for better compliance with tests done, verify if the following versions are installed:

-  1. Python : 6.3.1
+  * Python and pip: 6.3.1

-## Database
+  * node : 6.10.3

-  * To start the application *settings.py* must updated :
+  2. In order to configure data access *settings.py* must updated

-  1. Configure the database name (DATABASES.NAME) in the settings.py file) ;
+  	2.1.
+Configure the database name (*DATABASES.NAME*);
-  2. Update *user* and *password* with right permissions;
+  	2.2.
+Update *user* and *password* with right permissions  (*DATABASES.USER* and *DATABASES.PASSWORD*);
-  3. On *postgresql* create a database whose name the same as in step 1.
+  	2.3.
+On *postgresql* create a database whose name the same as in step 1:

+  		e.g.
+  		CREATE DATABASE otherdb;

 		DATABASES = {
         'default': {
      	     'ENGINE': 'django.db.backends.postgresql',
 	        'NAME': 'nuages',
 	        'USER': 'postgres',
 	        'PASSWORD': 'a',
 	        'HOST': 'localhost',
 	        'PORT': '5432',
 	     }
 	   }

-  2. Run the Migration that will create tables and load data:
+  3. Run the Migration that will create tables and load data:

     cd nuagesdr/nuagesdr
     python ./manage.py migrate
     python manage.py loaddata backend/fixtures/initial_data.json

+  4. Install backend python packages:

+		cd <project_root> # that would be nuagesdr pip install -r requirements.txt

+  5. Install frontend npm packages:

+		cd <project_root> # that would be nuagesdr cd frontend
+		npm install

+# Startup the Application

 ## Backend

 	* Run the following to start the backend application:

-    cd nuagesdr/frontend
-    npm run dev
+	 cd <project_root> # that would be nuagesdr cd nuagesdr
+    python manage.py runserver

 ## Frontend

 	* Run the following to start the frontend application:

-    cd nuagesdr/nuagesdr
-    python manage.py runserver
+     cd <project_root> # that would be nuagesdr cd frontend
+     npm run dev

 ## Run Test on RESP Api endpoint: